Brionconroy/Pokemon_rock_paper_scissors/README.md

 # Pokemon Battle

 Pokemon battle game is a twist on a Rock, Paper, Scissors.
 The Pokemon battle game has come from the TV series Pokemon where different types of Pokemon have leverage over each other.
 Fire beats grass, grass beats water, and so on.
 I thought this might be a good idea for a themed rock, paper, scissors game.
 The pokemon Battle game lets you play agianst the computer and pick from three different types of pokemons.

+The live link can be found here [Pokemon Rock, Paper, scissors](https://brionconroy.github.io/Pokemon_rock_paper_scissors/)

 ## User Experience (UX)